Steven Vincent (choreographer): Career

 In 1969, Vincent was cast as part of the dance ensemble in the traveling musical George M!.
 The musical starred Mickey Rooney and lasted for two years.
 In December 1971, he opened the play Wild and Wonderful alongside Ann Reinking as part of the original Broadway cast.
 The show is best known for opening and closing at the Lyceum Theater on the same night.
 In the early 1970s, Vincent became the Social Director at the Adler Hotel of Sharon Springs, New York.
 In 1973, he partnered on a purchase of the Bronx House in Sharon Springs, New York.
 He lived there with his life-partner, artist of Mazey & Schell Inc. and three children.

 In 1987, Vincent relocated to Sarasota, Florida.
 He opened Steven Vincent's The Dance Studio in 1989.
 He also founded Movement Magic, an in-home exercise program for senior citizens of the Tampa Bay area.
 In October 1996, The Dance Studio merged with The Players Performing Art School to begin a three discipline school of the arts for the Sarasota community.

 Notable students

 He taught dance and voice to Ashley Rose Orr, who played Gretl in Broadway's The Sound of Music at age 6.
 He also directed Shanley Caswell as a Players Kid.
 Vincent directed Teresa Stanley, cast member of Broadway's Rock of Ages, in the community theater production of Pippin.

 Notable productions

-In 2007, Vincent received criticism over his direction of The Players Theater production of 42nd Street.
+In 2007, Vincent directed The Players Theater production of 42nd Street.